microsoft/MicroHack/01-Identity and Access Management/1-MicroHack-ZeroTrust/Readme.md

 # **How to create a Zero Trust concept?**

-# Still under construction - the MicroHack will be finished soon
+# Still under construction - the MicroHack will be finished soon stay tuned